Enhancing Graph Representations with Neighborhood-Contextualized Message-Passing: Experimental Set-up

 \section{Experimental Set-up}

-The reported results for the synthetic dataset are obtained from the models at the final epoch across 5 seed initializations.
+The reported results for the synthetic dataset are obtained from the models at the final epoch across 5 seed initializations, while results for the benchmark datasets are obtained from the models with the best validation loss across 5 seed initializations.
+All experiments are conducted on a single NVIDIA\textsuperscript{\textregistered} A800 (40GB) GPU using Deep Graph Library (DGL) with PyTorch backend.
 The codes to reproduce the results are published in the \href{https://github.com/briangodwinlim/SINC-GCN}{\texttt{SINC-GCN}} repository.